South Carolina Layoffs — January 2013

 | Springs Global | Fort Mill | 2 | Layoff |

-The biggest impact was at Springs Global at its Fort Mill facility, reporting 2 affected workers.
+The most significant filing came from Springs Global at its Fort Mill facility, reporting 2 affected workers.

 Trend & Outlook